2019 Pacific News/Events

 Principal Mrs Catherine Ryan invited the University of Otago Wellington staff and students for morning tea in her office and were given the invitation to come again for the Junior's assembly in the future.
 The connection made is one that we are grateful for and looking forward to harness in the future.

-"Pacific Health Priorities and Perspectives"; 5 September, 2019, Dunedin, New Zealand.
+"Pacific Health Priorities and Perspectives"; Victoria University of Wellington, 2019, New Zealand.

 Uike Kātoanga’i ‘o e lea Faka-Tonga (Tonga Language Week), 1 - 7 September 2019